 At CSU, we believe in embracing the process as much as the result.
 For that reason, we encourage each of our prospective students to explore their college options before deciding which one is the best fit.

-A great way to explore your options is to experience campus first-hand.
-That’s why we offer a variety of visit opportunities, including daily information sessions and tours.
-Our info sessions allow attendees to learn about the admissions process and explore campus via a guided tour.
+A great way to explore your options is to experience campus first hand.
+That’s why we offer a variety of ways to visit campus.

-Making the decision to visit campus is a great first step.
-Once you register for an information session and campus tour, your next step should be to prepare for your day.
+Once you sign up for a visit, your next step should be to prepare for your day.
 Learn what steps you can take to make your visit the best it can be.

-Want to see more of a particular college or major?
-Plan ahead
+Want to see more of a particular major?
+Add it on.

-Our admissions info session is meant to give a broad overview of CSU.
-Due to time constraints, we do not include individual college or departmental tours in these sessions.
+Our admissions tour is meant to give a broad overview of CSU.
+Due to time constraints, we do not include specific majors or academic tours in these sessions.
+However, academic tours and sessions are available to add onto your schedule for the day.
+Each day offers something a little different, so check multiple days to see what’s offered.

-Although individualized sessions aren’t part of our itinerary, you are encouraged to reach out and schedule your own individual college or department tours during your visit day.
+If you don’t see the particular academic area you are interested in, we encourage you to reach out and schedule your own individual college or department tours during your visit day.
 Directly contacting the department or college that you’re interested in is a great way to get detailed information or schedule a tour.

 Comfort is key

 Here in Colorado, the weather can change quickly.
 Be sure to check the Fort Collins weather forecast and dress accordingly.
-The difference between wearing boots and a jacket or sunglasses and a t-shirt can be as little as 24 hours.
+The difference between wearing boots and a jacket or sunglasses and a T-shirt can happen in mere minutes.

-No matter what the weather forecast calls for, there are a few must-have items to bring along: comfortable shoes, a water bottle, and a smartphone or camera if you plan to take photos.
-Part of your campus visit will include a walking tour so expect to be on foot for about 90 minutes.
+No matter what the weather forecast calls for, there are a few must-have items to bring along: comfortable shoes, a water bottle, and a smartphone or camera for photos.
+Part of your campus visit will include a walking tour, so expect to be on foot for about 90 minutes.

 Bring your questions along

-During your info session and tour, you can expect to spend time with both admissions counselors and current students.
-The experience will provide you with the perfect opportunity to ask questions about the admissions process, student life, and everything in between.
+During your visit, you can expect to spend time with both current CSU students and admissions counselors.
+The experience will provide you with the perfect opportunity to ask questions about the admissions process, academics, student life, and everything in between.
 Consider writing down a list of questions ahead of time and bringing them along with you.

 Get off campus